 The course consists of 8 modules:

-- Bilateral diplomacy - The basics: What is bilateral diplomacy and why is it important?
+- Bilateral Diplomacy - The Basics: What is bilateral diplomacy and why is it important?
 The evolution of diplomacy: what is new?
 A provisional typology: features and management.
 The durability of the 1961 Vienna Convention of Diplomatic Relations and the challenges it faces adapting to new tasks, communication modes, and demands.
 The role of new actors, state and non-official; new modes of diplomacy management and the looming challenges.

-- Regional and multilateral diplomacy: Bilateral diplomacy, regional diplomacy, and multilateral diplomacy complement and supplement each other to promote a country’s national interests, involving multiple stakeholders.
+- Regional and Multilateral Diplomacy: Bilateral diplomacy, regional diplomacy, and multilateral diplomacy complement and supplement each other to promote a country’s national interests, involving multiple stakeholders.
 Bilateral diplomacy lays the foundations for constructing coalitions of interests in regional and multilateral fora.
 Traditional diplomatic methods of outreach and public diplomacy play a major role in developing such coalitions.

-- Institutions: The institutional role of the ministry of foreign affairs in the country’s diplomatic system, and how to maximize its efficiency.
+- Institutions: The institutional role of the ministry of foreign affairs in the country’s diplomatic system, and how to maximise its efficiency.
 The role played by embassies, consulates, representative offices, and honorary consuls in meeting traditional and new diplomatic objectives.
 Nurturing diplomatic institutions through adaption to new challenges, including the impact of new communications technologies.
 Strengthening the impact of diplomatic missions through structural reforms.

-- Diplomatic practice: New trends in diplomatic practice; key elements in diplomacy work, including the embassy-foreign ministry relationship.
+- Diplomatic Practice: New trends in diplomatic practice; key elements in diplomacy work, including the embassy-foreign ministry relationship.
 Challenges in engaging multiple state and non-official actors; especially sub-state actors, subject diversity, and publics, at home and abroad.
 Work at the MFA and embassy; multi-tasking; resource constraints; the priority constituencies, including the diaspora.
-Internal management of embassies and consulates; use of task forces, cross-embassy priorities, people relationships within the embassy in stress situations.
+Internal management of embassies and consulates; use of task forces, cross-embassy priorities, people relationships within the embassy in stressful situations.

-- Negotiations: Theories and concepts analysing negotiations, past and present (‘zones of possible agreement’; the ‘decisive moment’; ‘two level’ process).
+- Negotiations: Theories and concepts analysing negotiations, past and present (‘zones of possible agreement’; the ‘decisive moment’; ‘two-level’ process).
 How these affect the negotiation process, and practice.
 The stages of negotiations, and how that conceptual structure affects and guides contemporary practice.
 Styles of negotiations; the cultural dimension of this process; knowledge management.

 The Bilateral Diplomacy online course is based on a collaborative learning approach, involving a high level of interaction over a period of 10 weeks.
 Reading materials and the necessary tools for online interaction are provided in a virtual classroom.